KOTHAVANI/100-Days-of-RTL-code/README.md

 Day 68 : TB to verify Full Subtractor

-Day 69 : TB to verify Codec (Encoder and Decoder)
+Day 69 : TB to verify Full Adder using Multiplexer

-Day 70 : TB to verify Mux&demux

-Day 71 : TB to verify SR Flipflop